CovidShield/mobile/TEST_PLAN.md

 This test runs everything on production.
 That means you only receive notification on the next one or two dates.
 Same date testing doesn't work for this scenario. `Test mode` cannot be used in this scenario.

-### Scenario 1: two devices that haven't been used any Exposure Notifications app before.
+### Scenario 1: two devices haven't been using any Exposure Notifications app before.

 ![image](https://user-images.githubusercontent.com/5274722/86473720-726b1180-bd0f-11ea-9f7f-ffa96ebec4dc.png)